-Chapter 5: Development Standards + Guidelines
+Chapter 5: Development Standards + Guidelines (see Exhibit A to PC Resolution 2018-002)

 Two notable components of Chapter 5 of the Specific Plan are building heights and transitions to existing development.
 Building height ranges are classified within three areas of the Plan Area and range from a maximum of 50 feet to a maximum of 90 feet.
 The Specific Plan focuses the tallest buildings close to BART and away from residential neighborhoods.